Hardware Design and Development Tools / Technologies

 We have been using Continuous Integration (CI) technologies like Jenkins Server.

 Our colleagues are not forced to use specific tools.
-Most of them like using VS Code or MS Visual Studio; others like Atom, Eclipse, or any simple Linux-based editors.
+Most of them like using Visual Studio Code (VS Code) or MS Visual Studio; others like Atom, Eclipse, or any simple Linux-based editors.

 Almost all the tools offer the full power of a remote-target debugger and various plug-in packages.